 When I extend the insurance, will the rates remain the same?
 Will they increase if I had a claim?

 In travel medical insurance policies, the rates will not increase while extending it just because you had a claim in the prior duration.
 As long as the person is in the same age group, the price would remain the same.
-If the person has crossed into the higher age meanwhile, the renewal rates may be higher according to the new age group.
+If the person has crossed into the higher age group, the extension rates may be higher according to the new age group.

-Additionally, please note that if the rates for the entire plan have changed meanwhile, you may be charged according to the new rates (it does not always work exactly the same for all the plans all the time).
+Additionally, please note that if the rates for the entire plan have changed, you may be charged according to the new rates (it does not always work exactly the same for all the plans all the time).
 However, travel medical insurance plan rates do not change frequently.
 They typically change once a year or even less in most cases.
-Therefore, in most cases, the persons would still get the same rates.
-Of course, there may be an additional renewal fee charged every time, which is $5 in most plans.
+In most cases, the persons would still get the same rates.
+Of course, there may be an additional extension fee charged every time, which is $5 in most plans.

 What is the difference between extension and renewal?

 Even though both the terms are used interchangeably and practically mean the same thing, there is a technical difference, strictly speaking.
 Lets say, the insurance can be purchased up to 2 years total, and you are allowed to extend it month to month.
 However, the deductible is annual.
 Therefore, when you pay for the insurance month to month, that is called extending the insurance.
 After a year, the deductible would get reset and at that time, it is called renewing the insurance.

 When I bought the insurance, I was told that I can extend it up to 2 years.
 I already had it for 11 months 24 days.
 I would like to extend it for another 3 months.
 However, it allows me to extend only for another 6 days.
 Why is that?
 Have the rules changed?
 How can I extend for 3 months?